dbt

 Learn

 The battle between ETL (Extract, Transform, Load) and ELT (Extract, Load, Transform) is one of the most important conversations in modern data management.
+As data continues to expand in volume and complexity, organizations must decide which approach is best suited to their analytics needs.

 When comparing ETL vs ELT, the key difference lies in when and where the data transformation occurs.
 With ETL, data is transformed before loading, while in ELT, data is transformed after loading into the data warehouse.